 In selecting electives, you may count any graduate course (5000 level or above) at Ohio University.
 However, you should choose your electives carefully and select courses that you believe will further your education and help you following graduation.
 This, of course, requires you to consider your career goals.

-An independent study course (J7930), which is arranged through a faculty member selected by the student, is usually designed to offer an opportunity to study something in depth that is not offered in a regular course.
-However, a student has occasionally taken a regular course in this manner because of extraordinary circumstances which made it impossible to attend class.
-All independent studies can only be taken on a credit/non credit basis (a student must do at least B-work in order to get credit), and no more than three hours of credit will be allowed for each such study unless it replaces a regular course (as mentioned above) of four hours.
+An independent study course (J7930), which is arranged through a faculty member selected by the student, is designed to offer an opportunity to study something in depth that is not offered in a regular course.
 Note that you can take more than one J7930 in the course of getting your degree, and that J7930s count in your 38 hours.
 See the graduate director for a form to take a J7930 course.

 Then, during the year, if you have scheduling questions or problems, the graduate director will help you.
-The graduate directors office is in 231 Schoonover Center; the telephone number is 593-2589 the fax number is 593-2592, and the email address is email@example.com.
+The graduate director’s office is in 231 Schoonover Center.
 After you select a faculty member to chair your thesis, professional project, or readings committee, that faculty member may serve as your academic adviser until you complete your degree.
 By the end of fall semester, masters students usually should have tentatively identified a topic for a thesis or professional project and a faculty member to chair their committee.
 Until you pick a thesis adviser, the graduate director will act as your academic adviser.
-You are encouraged to ask Dr. Sweeneys advice as you plan your program.
+You are encouraged to ask for lots of advice as you plan your program.

 In spring semester, you will choose a professor for the 1-credit JOUR 5020 Thesis Proposal class.
 You will work with that professor to research, write and defend a thesis or professional project proposal by the end of the semester.